Skip to product information

 Shipping calculated at checkout.

-Handwritten letter from Claude Levi-Strauss to Robert Delpire of Neuf magazine.
-One page.
-In French.
-21cm x 26.8cm.
-Paris, May 20, 1950.
-Excellent condition.
-The two images of masks are merely illustrative, the first represents the cover of issue 1 of Neuf magazine and the second most likely shows the mask object of this letter.
-Single piece.
+• The two images of masks are merely illustrative, the first represents the cover of issue 1 of Neuf magazine and the second most likely shows the mask that is the subject of this letter.

 Extract

-Claude Levi-Strauss and André Breton (1896 - 1966) had met in 1941, on a boat, fleeing the war to the United States.
+Claude Levi-Strauss and André Breton (1896 - 1966) had met in 1941 on a boat, fleeing the war to the United States.
 Both collectors of primitive art, their friendship grew on the streets of New York.
 Back in France, Lévi-Strauss easily joined André Breton's small group of friends who, very early in the morning on weekends, went to haggle at the flea market in Saint-Ouen.
 Levi-Strauss said: "In contact with the Surrealists, my aesthetic tastes were enriched and refined.
-Many things that I would have rejected appeared to me in a different light".
+Many things that I would have rejected appeared to me in a different light."

 View full details